Welcome to my blog income report for May 2018!

 I have seen great results when locals share our content and sometimes it is just as easy as letting them know we have written about them.
 I first experienced that with my Pakistan articles which went viral and were shared thousands of times.
 It was an easy formula: if you write about a place nobody ever writes anything positive about you are likely going to do something the locals will love.
 And this is what happened.

 I have seen this happen also with two other countries: Azerbaijan and El Salvador.
-They are both misunderstood countries where either there is a negative perception (i.e. El Salvador is more associated with crime and drug trafficking than it is with beautiful beaches, world-class surf and heritage) or no perception at all.
+They are both misunderstood countries where either there is a negative perception (i.e. El Salvador is more associated with crime and drug trafficking than it is with beautiful beaches and volcanoes, world-class surf and heritage) or no perception at all.

 So rather than letting the universe follow its course and hope that it will pick our articles and show them to the right audience, we will make sure those who could be interested, see them.
 And this is what June will be all about.
 But Cal started already in the last few days of May.